College algebra students' understanding of the concept of variable

 This study was based on three frameworks.
 Philipp (1992) presented a categorization of literal symbols: labels, constants, unknowns, generalized provided a framework to examine the different uses of variables in relation to the purpose for teaching algebra and the conception of algebra.
 This study also used Hiebert and Carpenters (1992) framework for thinking about understanding.

 Thirteen student enrolled in a college course (algebra or precalculus) were asked to answer a set of problems using a think-aloud procedure.
 In-class observation and analysis of the textbook, assignments and exams were used to categorize the set of problems.

 I found that students recognized and used, with little difficulty, variables as unknowns and as generalized numbers.
 This result is related to the roles of variable that students learned in the classroom.
 I also found that students' level of confidence in approaching standard algebra problems was higher for familiar type of problems than for non-familiar type of problems.
 Thus, students need to be exposed to more situations that involve the different aspect of the concept of variable.

 As expected, the more advanced math course, the more sophistication on the solutions, and less difficulty on using variables.
 Also, students talked more about their reasoning and were more articulated in their explanations for their solutions.
 I also present a model of solving word problems and a framework for algebraic variables.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Dominguez, Angeles, "College algebra students' understanding of the concept of variable" (2001).
 Teaching and Leadership - Dissertations.
-Paper 56.
+56.